 Want to Achieve Customer Loyalty?
 Deal With Complaints

-Customer loyalty can often arise as result of properly dealing with a customer complaint.
-Despite all of your best efforts, you are bound to have some unhappy customers as a result of harmless mistakes.
-Customer complaints can be the bane of an otherwise thriving business, and unhappy reviews on social media and through other channels can turn a new customer away before they even walk in the door.
+While it can be disheartening to receive a complaint from a customer, it is important to reframe this as an opportunity to gain customer loyalty.
+Customer loyalty can often arise as a result of properly dealing with a customer complaint.
+As a business owner, it is an undeniable fact that you will have some unhappy customers as a result of harmless mistakes.
+Customer complaints can be the bane of an otherwise thriving business, and unhappy reviews on social media and other channels can turn a new customer away before they even walk in the door.

-Word-of-mouth marketing is a two-way street.
+Another aspect to consider is word-of mouth marketing.
 According to the White House Office of Consumer Affairs, an unhappy customer will tell between 9-15 people about their negative experience, and 13% will tell over 20 people.
-Becoming an expert at converting otherwise unsatisfied customers into active promoters of your product or service is essential for your long-term success and optimizing your customer experience.
+Understanding how to convert a once unsatisfied customer into an active promoter of your business is critical for long-term success and optimizing your customer experience.

-We’ve compiled five of the best, proven strategies from customers and small business owners about how to handle customer complaints to turn that bad reviewer into a loyal customer.
+Biz2Credit has compiled five proven strategies from business owners on how they handle customer complaints and turn a bad reviewer into a loyal customer.

 Asking For Customer Feedback Shows You Respect Their Opinion

-As a business owner, keeping tabs on your social media engagement and online presence can help with uncovering unhappy customers that you may not have been able to find otherwise.
-Staying on top of bad reviews on Google and other channels is an essential strategy for handling customer complaints.
+As a business owner, keeping tabs on your social media engagement and online presence will help you uncover dissatisfied customers that you may not have found otherwise.
+Staying up to date on your Google reviews and other social media channels is a necessary step in handling customer complaints.